jmiszczak/nisq-qprog-tutorial/dwave-examples/README.md

 ## Using in DWave IDE

-By using https://ide.dwavesys.io/#https://github.com/jmiszczak/nisq-qprog-tutorial you will open this report in Gitpod providd by DWave.
+By using https://ide.dwavesys.io/#https://github.com/jmiszczak/nisq-qprog-tutorial you will open this report in Gitpod provided by DWave.